 When I was in my first year at university, I took some introductory classes in media for my journalism degree, which I never pursued because the study of film eventually appealed to me a lot more.
 Nevertheless, I learned essential elements of communication through images and words; I learned of news agendas, of propaganda, of manipulation.
 In today’s media environment, I have to be grateful for everything I learned at the time.
 Something else stayed with me, though.
 Not because it was fascinating and thought-provoking at the time.
-It was a prophecy which turned out to be true a few years down in the line.
+It was a prophecy which turned out . . .